niplav/site/resolving.md

 Harder for help with the impossibility result, and Filip Sondej for his surprising ideas in the lottery case.

-Appendix A: Hints in Prior Texts
+Appendix A: Hints in Other Texts
 ---------------------------------

 > Starting from a state of arbitrary incoherence and moving iteratively